MarkBroerkens/CarND-Behavioral-Cloning-P3/README.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-### Model Architecture and Training Strategy
+### Model Architecture
+The overall strategy for deriving a model architecture was to start with a very simple architecture in order to first setup a working end-to-end framework and to check all functionality (training, driving, simulator, video playbacks) and detect potential technical problems.

+Then I replaced the simple network by the  [convolution model from Nvidia](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) that was introduced in the class.
+The original Nvidia Net is described in the following image.

+![Architecture of Conv Net by Nvidia][imageNvidiaNet]

+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+This implied that the model was overfitting.

+To combat the overfitting, I added dropout layers into model.

+Then I added a cropping layer in order to support focusing on the relevant parts of the images.

+The final step was to run the simulator to see how well the car was driving around track one.
+There were a few spots where the vehicle fell off the track.
+It turned out that the cv2 lib is reading images in BGR format, and the drive.py providing images in RGB.
+Thus I added the conversion from BGR to RGB after loading the images.

+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 My model is based on the [convolution model from Nvidia](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) that was introduced in the class.
 The original Nvidia Net is described in the following image.

-![Architecture of Conv Net by Nvidia][imageNvidiaNet]

-My adaptation of the Nvidia network consists of
-The network consists of 11 layers, including
+My final network consists of 11 layers, including
 * 1 cropping layer ([nvidianet.py](https://github.com/MarkBroerkens/CarND-Behavioral-Cloning-P3/blob/master/nvidianet.py) line 15)
 * 1 normalization layer ([nvidianet.py](https://github.com/MarkBroerkens/CarND-Behavioral-Cloning-P3/blob/master/nvidianet.py) line 18)
 * 5 convolutional layers and ([nvidianet.py](https://github.com/MarkBroerkens/CarND-Behavioral-Cloning-P3/blob/master/nvidianet.py) lines 21-25)